bguplp/Armadillo2-Docker/README.md

 ```
 This would take some time...

-After the setup is done, we commiting to the image **This execute within a host terminal**,
+After the setup is done, we will commit to the image. **This execute within a host terminal**,
 ```bash
 docker commit [OPTIONS] CONTAINER [REPOSITORY[:TAG]]
 ```
 To find out your CONTAINER ID, run `docker ps`.
 Either use autocomplete (Tab key) to use the container name.
 The repository may be again armadillo2.
-Example for a commit command,
+For example, a commit command,
 ```bash
 docker commit xenodochial_varahamihira armadillo2
 ```

-Now let's setup our environment by source `.bashrc`,
+Now let's set up our environment by source `.bashrc`,
 ```bash
 source ~/.bashrc
 ```

 ## Run container with armadillo

-After you build the image, setup armadillo2 within the container and commit, you able to run a container.
-Now we will demonstrate how to runs a container, inside the container we will implement simulation, launch a file and excute pick operation.
+After you build the image, setup armadillo2 within the container and committed, you can run a container.
+Now we will demonstrate how to run a container, inside the container we will implement simulation, launch a file and execute pick operation.

 1. Run a container,
 ```bash